 - The interiors of the Suite feature Singapore Airlines’ understated, subtle aesthetic — almost missable motifs from the sarong-kebaya discretely recreated on the wall, mood lighting, muted colours and a plush carpet.
 It almost gives you the feeling of an elegant private jet, except that this Suite is on board a massive commercial airliner.

 - Now for the most important part, the standalone bed measuring 27 inches by 76 inches.
 But wait, you haven’t seen the best part yet.
 The beds in the first two Suites can be converted into a double bed by lowering the partition.
 So if two people are travelling together, they literally can create a room for themselves, with two chairs, and a double bed in the middle.
-This is, in my opinion, the piece de resistance of the new First Class Suite.
+This is, in my opinion, the piece de resistance of the new Suites.

 - Not only has Singapore Airlines pegged its Suites product in the uber-luxe niche, but it has also partnered with a number of International luxury brands to enhance the experience.
 The seat, for instance, is upholstered in Poltrona Frau fine leather.
 Lalique has partnered.with the airline for amenities (separate kits for men and women as well as a unisex version.
 The full-sized perfume bottles in the kits are a nice “luxurious” touch, as opposed to the tiny sample-style bottles found in many other amenity kits.
 Lalique has also designed the soft bed linen and pillows for the Suite, best experienced after the turndown service has been offered.

 I love Singapore Airlines’ approach to luxury and aesthetics, especially in terms of their cabin design.
 The airline always adopts a design language of understated elegance.
 The clean, minimalist design of the current A380 Business cabin is a case in point.
-In that very same vein, the new First Class Suite features no over-the-top, garish expressions of luxury, almost no gold and silver perhaps appealing to a more discerning sensibility.
+In that very same vein, the new Suites features no over-the-top, garish expressions of luxury, almost no gold and silver perhaps appealing to a more discerning sensibility.
 No surprise, then, that Paris-based firm Pierrejean Design Studio is behind the exquisite of the Suites.

-The Singapore Airlines new First Class Suites will make its debut on the Singapore-Sydney route, December 18, 2017.
+The Singapore Airlines new Suites will make its debut on the Singapore-Sydney route, December 18, 2017.
 Five new A380s will be fitted with this new product, with the rest of the fleet being progressively retrofitted over the next few years.